Tim Lang (nutritionist)

 Timothy Mark Lang (born January 1948) is Emeritus professor of food policy at City University London's Centre for Food Policy since 2002.
 He founded the Centre in 1994 and also founded the Cambridge Forum for Sustainability and the Environment.

+In February 2024, Lang authored a report for the National Preparedness Commission on food security, specifically civil resilience in protecting the UK food supply.